Arthur Harris: Inter-war years

 Harris remained in the newly formed Royal Air Force (RAF) following the end of the First World War, choosing an air force career over a return to Rhodesia because he and his first wife Barbara had just had their first child, and he did not think Barbara would enjoy being a Rhodesian farmer's wife.
 In April 1920 Squadron Leader Harris was jointly appointed station commander of RAF Digby and commander of No. 3 Flying Training School RAF.
 He later served in different capacities in India, Mesopotamia and Persia.
 He said of his service in India that he first became involved in bombing during the usual annual North West Frontier tribesmen trouble.
-His squadron was equipped with poorly-maintained Bristol F.2 Fighter aircraft.
-In Mesopotamia he commanded a Vickers Vernon squadron.
+His squadron was equipped with poorly maintained Bristol F.2 Fighter aircraft.
+In Mesopotamia (Iraq) he commanded a Vickers Vernon transport squadron.
 Harris later wrote of his time there that "We cut a hole in the nose and rigged up our own bomb racks and I turned those machines into the heaviest and best bombers in the command."
-Harris also contributed to the development of bombing techniques by promoting the deployment of delay-action bombs, which were subsequently utilised by RAF Iraq Command during their suppression of various Middle Eastern revolts (such as the Iraqi revolt of 1920, the Adwan Rebellion, the Ahmed Barzani revolt and the Mahmud Barzanji revolts).
+The squadron, No.45, carried out raids, including night raids, against both Turkish invading forces and local Arab rebel groups.
 Harris once remarked that "the only thing the Arab understands is the heavy hand."
+He also said of the bombing raids in Iraq that "within 45 minutes a full sized village can be practically wiped out and a third of its inhabitants killed or injured... no effective means of escape."

 During the 1920s Harris occasionally doubted his decision to remain with the RAF rather than going back to Rhodesia; he submitted his resignation in May 1922, but was persuaded to stay.
-He helped devise area bombing in Iraq in 1923.
-One year later he was posted to the UK to command the first postwar heavy bomber squadron (No. 58).
+After his return from Iraq to the UK in October 1924, and a staff training course, he was posted to command the first postwar heavy bomber squadron (No. 58, equipped with the Vickers Virginia), in May 1925.
 His commander in Iraq had been the future Chief of the Air Staff Sir John Salmond, who was also one of his commanders back in Britain.
 Together they developed "night training for night operations".
 He was appointed an Officer of the Order of the British Empire on 3 June 1927 and promoted to wing commander on 1 July 1927.